 Summary: the X3D Graphics International Specification includes a 3D spatialized sound model for inclusion of sound sources in 3D scenes.
-Multiple audio sources are supported, with a small set of required formats along with options for alternate formats.
-The current X3D v3 sound model is simple (circa VRML era) and might benefit from multiple improvements.

-This document presents an initial topic list of potential capabilities and references that can be integrated in a comprehensive manner as part of the forthcoming X3D version 4 specification.
+Multiple audio sources are supported, with a small set of required formats as well as options for alternate formats.
+The current X3Dv3 sound model is simple (circa VRML era) and deserves multiple improvements.
+This document presents a suggested topic list of potential capabilities and references that can be integrated in a comprehensive manner as part of the forthcoming X3D version 4 specification.